In late October 2020, Slack dropped a report titled Navigating the Disruption of Work. The report centers on five key assertions:

 - Agility is the new scale

 - The last gasps of analog work

 - Culture comes first

-As with any assertive set of future-looking statements, Slack fails to recognize two essential elements still in play.
+As with any assertive set of future-looking statements, context often gets missed when trying to create a position.
+Slack fails to recognize two essential elements still in play.

 First, we are too close to the event to forecast what will happen next adequately.
 There are too many variables in play.
 Any assertion is purely speculative at this time.

 Second, navigation under uncertainty requires scenarios, not assertions.
 By employing scenario planning, organizations can better navigate the future, not by trusting in arguments by experts, but by identifying uncertainties, actively tracking how the future unfolds, and adjusting actions and investments based on pre-thinking and conceptual exercises informed by scenarios and their multiple futures.

 For now, even scenario planners will find it difficult to pin down a set of scenarios that cover all of the bases in play.
 The COVID outbreak’s length, the potential for structural economic changes, the fallout of delayed financial burdens placed on workers, and the impact of political decisions remain too much in flux to do much but observe.

 Those looking to navigate the future of work need to start mining the uncertainties they face, putting a name on them and monitoring how they unfold.
 Reports like the one from Slack offer a take on how some of these variables may play out, but they will prove only one value among many possibilities.
 Qualitative and quantitative studies ask workers what they think will happen or what they want to happen, offering equally infirm forecasts about what will happen.
 Desires will shape the future, but they will not define it.